 The Compensation Committee may ask for the external views of specialists such as compensation consultants with the consensus of its members, if it is deemed necessary for the activities of the Committee.
 When selecting such consultants, their independence is considered and confirmed.

-2. Policy regarding the determination of compensation, etc.
+2. New Policy after FY 2018 regarding the determination of compensation, etc.